-Schopenhauer is also correct that we do strive for successes to avoid boredom, but I think this says more about us than it does about life—life may not be boring, we may be!
+Schopenhauer is also correct that we strive for success to avoid boredom, but I think this says more about us than it does about life—life may not be boring, we may be!
 Those with rich and passionate inner lives find many things interesting.
-The fact that our striving can be so compelling to us suggests that life does not have to be boring; we may choose to make our lives interesting.
+The fact that our striving can be so compelling to us suggests that life does not have to be boring; we can choose to live interesting lives.

-But Schopenhauer has a response to all this.
-All our striving is in vain because of death; the goal of our being is non-being.
-He may be mistaken that death implies that our lives have no value, but certainly they have less value because of death.
+But Schopenhauer has a response.
+All our striving is in vain because we die; the goal of our being is non-being.
+He may be mistaken that death implies that our lives have no value, but certainly, they have less value because of death.
 If you honestly consider the trajectory of our lives from birth to infirmity and death—there is a vanity to life.
-In the end Schopenhauer’s analysis is fundamentally right: suffering, the transience of the present, the awareness of death, and fact of death, all detract from the possibility of a meaningful life.
-His case against meaningfulness is strong indeed.
-But that doesn’t mean its the end of the story.
+So Schopenhauer’s analysis is fundamentally right: suffering, the transience of the present, the awareness of death, and the fact of death, all detract from the possibility of a meaningful life.
+His case against meaningfulness is strong, but that doesn’t mean its the end of the story.

 [i] Arthur Schopenhauer, “On the Vanity of Existence,” in The Meaning of Life, ed.
 E.D Klemke (Oxford: Oxford University Press, 2000), 67.